Ercenk/AzureMarketplaceSaaSApiClient/README.md

 There is also a Postman collection showing the mock API.

-This client is based on the mock API referenced in the article above.

 The client is also available as a Nuget package at https://www.nuget.org/packages/AzureMarketplaceSaaSApiClient/

 ## Using the library

 Register a new AAD application as described in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-call-api-app-registration) and keep the secret.
 I recommend you to have a separate AAD application for API integration other than the one used in the landing page.
 This application can be single-tenant.

 The library does not implement certificate authentication yet, but I love to see PRs.
 Please feel free to submit.
 So generate a key on the portal, and keep it in your favorite secret location, such as [KeyVault](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-2.2).
-I use ```dotnet user-secrets``` for my development.
+I use ```dotnet user-secrets``` for my development environment.

 If you are using dotnet dependency injection, there is an [extension method](https://github.com/Ercenk/AzureMarketplaceSaaSApiClient/blob/master/src/FulfillmentClientServiceCollectionExtensions.cs) for you.
 Please see the usage in the [test](https://github.com/Ercenk/AzureMarketplaceSaaSApiClient/blob/master/test/SaaSFulfillmentClientTests/WebHookTests.cs#L76) for registering the types and inject to the classes using those.